Machine-learning-and-complex-systems/NNCME/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

-A step-by-step guideline is on the website of the package: the website link will be generated after the manuscript is accepted.
+A step-by-step guideline is on the website: the link will be generated after the manuscript is accepted.

 Contact: Ying Tang, jamestang23@gmail.com; Jiayu Weng, 202011059131@mail.bnu.edu.cn